Dec 03, 2024

 • Approximate cost: $1,550 for a single-family urban home

-Why Updates Matter: Protection for Everyone
+Why Updates Matter: Protecting Your Interests

-• Prevent legal issues post-sale
+• Prevent legal post-sale disputes

 • Ensure municipal compliance

-• Protect both buyer and seller interests
+• Protect both the buyer’s and seller’s interests

-• Facilitate smooth property transactions
+• Facilitate a smooth property transaction

 Title Insurance: Not a Complete Substitute